-As winner of the 33rd Eckhardt-Gramatte Competition for Contemporary Performance, Claudia performed over 25 solo recitals, including a 14-city recital tour of Canada playing the winning program of contemporary and classical piano music.
-During the tour, she coached young performers from Canadian universities on contemporary performance, her concert at the Winnipeg Art Gallery was also recorded and broadcast by CBC Radio 2 on Concerts on Demand and she was featured on an an episode of CBC’s podcast Next!, selected as one of 8 up-and-coming young musicians from Canada.
+After being named first prize winner of the 33rd Eckhardt-Gramatte Competition for Contemporary Performance in 2010, Claudia started performing extensively around North America, including a 14-city recital tour of Canada playing the winning program of contemporary and classical piano music.
+During the tour, she coached young performers from Canadian universities on contemporary piano repertoire, her concert at the Winnipeg Art Gallery was also recorded and broadcast by CBC Radio 2 on Concerts on Demand and she was featured on an an episode of CBC’s Next!, selected as one of 8 up-and-coming young musicians from Canada.

-Claudia completed her undergraduate studies at The Glenn Gould School of The Royal Conservatory, as a Dean's scholarship student studying with David Louie and John Perry, and her Master’s of Music at the Hochschule für Musik und Tanz Köln with Prof. Dr. Florence Millet, and studies currently in the studio of Prof. Pierre-Laurent Aimard.
+After finishing her formative studies with Elaine Kruse in Ottawa, Claudia completed her undergraduate studies at The Glenn Gould School of The Royal Conservatory, as a Dean's scholarship student studying with David Louie and John Perry, her Master’s of Music at the Hochschule für Musik und Tanz Köln with Prof. Dr. Florence Millet, and graduated with highest honours from the Master's of New Piano Music in the class of Prof. Pierre-Laurent Aimard.

 (This is the complete and official biography, updated September 2017).